Last Updated: May 2026 | papajohns-menus.us

 Who Should Order Papa Johns Sandwiches?

 Content on papajohns-menus.us is independently maintained and updated.
-We are not affiliated with Papa Johns International, Inc. Nutrition data sourced from official Papa Johns press releases and third-party nutrition databases.
+We are not affiliated with Papa Johns International, Inc. Nutrition and availability should be confirmed through official Papa Johns nutrition resources and your local checkout before ordering.
 Prices may vary by location.